 In 1986, Tennessee held a yearlong celebration of the state's heritage and culture called "Homecoming '86".

-In 1993, Tennessee experienced a severe winter storm.
+In 1993, Tennessee experienced a significant winter storm.

-In 1996, Tennessee celebrated its bicentennial with "Tennessee 200", opening Bicentennial Mall in Nashville, and hosted the whitewater slalom events at the Atlanta Summer Olympic Games on the Ocoee River in Polk County.
+In 1996, Tennessee celebrated its bicentennial with a yearlong celebration called "Tennessee 200", including the opening of Bicentennial Mall in Nashville and the whitewater slalom events at the Atlanta Summer Olympic Games held on the Ocoee River.

-In 1997, the Tennessee Titans played their first season in the National Football League (NFL).
+In 1997, the Tennessee Titans began playing in the National Football League (NFL).

-In 1998, the Nashville Predators played their first season in the National Hockey League (NHL).
+In 1998, the Nashville Predators started playing in the National Hockey League (NHL).

-In 2000, Republican President George W. Bush had a 4% margin of victory.
+In 2000, Republican President George W. Bush won by 4% margin in Tennessee

-In the 2000 presidential election, Vice President Al Gore, who had previously served as a Democratic U.S. Senator from Tennessee, failed to carry his home state.
+In the 2000 presidential election, Vice President Al Gore, a former Democratic U.S. Senator from Tennessee, failed to carry his home state.

-In 2001, the Memphis Grizzlies played their first season in the National Basketball Association (NBA).
+In 2001, the Memphis Grizzlies joined the National Basketball Association (NBA).

 In 2002, Tennessee amended its constitution to establish a lottery.

-In 2004, Republican President George W. Bush increased his margin of victory in Tennessee from 4% to 14%.
+In 2004, Republican President George W. Bush increased his margin of victory in Tennessee from 4% to a 14% margin in 2000.

-In 2006, the Tennessee state constitution was amended to outlaw same-sex marriage, though this was later invalidated by the U.S. Supreme Court case Obergefell v.
-Hodges in 2015.
+In 2006, the state constitution was amended to outlaw same-sex marriage in Tennessee.
+This amendment was later invalidated by the 2015 U.S. Supreme Court case Obergefell v.
+Hodges.

-In 2007, Ron Ramsey became the first Republican Speaker of the State Senate since Reconstruction in Tennessee.
+In 2007, Ron Ramsey became the first Republican Speaker of the State Senate since Reconstruction.

 On December 23, 2008, the largest industrial waste spill in United States history occurred at TVA's Kingston Fossil Plant, releasing over 1.1 billion gallons of coal ash slurry into the Emory and Clinch Rivers.